stefgehrig/globalgender/README.md

 The script `/R/03_asfr.R` further imports the Stan script that is stored in `/Stan`.

 The Supplementary Materials of the article can be reproduced via the RMarkdown script in the `/report` folder.
-This requires that some intermediate results (model objects from time-consuming fitting routines) are placed inside `results/intermediate` by running the analysis scripts in `/R`.
-These large files are not part of the repository, but they can be created.
+This requires that some intermediate results (model objects from time-consuming fitting routines) are placed inside `/results/intermediate` by running the analysis scripts in `/R`.
+The large files are not part of the repository, but they can be recreated.

 <br>